awsdocs/aws-cli-user-guide/doc_source/cli-configure-sso.md

 output = json
 ```

 At this point, you have a profile that you can use to request temporary credentials\.
 However, you can't yet run an AWS CLI service command\.
 You must first use the `aws sso login` command to actually request and retrieve the temporary credentials needed to run commands\.
-For instructions, see the next section, [Using an AWS SSO enabled named profile](#sso-using-profile)\.
+For instructions, see the next section, [Using an AWS SSO Enabled Named Profile](#sso-using-profile)\.

-## Using an AWS SSO enabled named profile<a name="sso-using-profile"></a>
+## Using an AWS SSO Enabled Named Profile<a name="sso-using-profile"></a>

+This section describes how to use the AWS SSO profile you created in the previous section\.

-### Signing in and getting temporary credentials<a name="sso-using-profile-sign-in"></a>
+### Signing In and Getting Temporary Credentials<a name="sso-using-profile-sign-in"></a>

-After you complete the steps in either of the preceding sections, you have a named profile that you can invoke to request temporary credentials from AWS\.
-Before you can run a AWS CLI service command, you must first retrieve and cache a set of temporary credentials\.
-To get these temporary credentials, run the following command:
+After you configure a named profile automatically or manually, you can invoke it to request temporary credentials from AWS\.
+Before you can run an AWS CLI service command, you must retrieve and cache a set of temporary credentials\.
+To get these temporary credentials, run the following command\.

 ```
 $ aws2 sso login --profile my-dev-profile